RMcVie/HubBlogAssignment/ReadMe.txt

 Explore using in memory so the tests are more unit, rather than integration Voting Validation.
 I.e. no multiple votes checks.
 Get Database diagram from SQL
+Sort out if Access layer should return inserted entity